ekzhu/lshensemble/README.md

 results, dur := index.Query(querySig, querySize, threshold)

 // ...
-// You may want to include a post processing step here to remove
+// You may want to include a post-processing step here to remove
 // false positive domains using the actual domain values.
 // ...
 ```